dan-cooke/cypress-autostub/README.md

 import { autoStub } from 'cypress-autostub'

 describe('Some Feature', () => {
+   // It MUST be called from inside the body of a describe block
+    autoStub()

     beforeEach(() => {
-        // It can be called from any lifecycle hook autoStub()
+        // ...
     })

     it('should do the thing', () => {
-        // Or from inside a test body
+        // Your test code
-        autoStub()
     })
 })
 ```